What is a city bike?

 City bikes are shared bicycles available to everyone in Helsinki or Espoo.
 For a city bike user, a bicycle is always close by, and it’s easy to get around and exercise while doing so!

 You can purchase access to city bikes for a day, week or the entire cycling season.
 All passes include an unlimited number of 30-minute bike rides.
 For a small extra fee, you can use the bike for longer, five hours at most.
 After use, the bike is returned to a bike station.

-There are 3,450 bikes in summer 2019.
-Helsinki has 238 bike stations to the south of Ring Road I. The most easterly station is in Vartiokylä.
-Espoo has 107 stations in south-eastern Espoo and Leppävaara.
+In Helsinki bike stations are located to the south of Ring Road I. The most easterly station is in Vartiokylä.
+In Espoo stations are in south-eastern Espoo and Leppävaara.

 You can register as a city bike user on the HSL city bikes webpage.
 A day pass user can get access to 1–4 bikes; other passes only include one bike.

 How many city bikes and bike stations are there?

 There are 3,510 bikes in season 2020.
 Helsinki has 241 and Espoo 110 bike stations.

 Who’s responsible for the city bike system?